Detecting your location...

 Italian made bottle cleaning brush that is 19 inches long overall with bristles that are 8 inches long x 2-1/2 inches in diameter.
 Features a very handyhandle with hook and hole for hanging.
 Made by Ferrari of Italy.

-• Blichmann Universal CIP Spray Ball Kit
+• Low stock!
+Blichmann Universal CIP Spray Ball Kit

 Blichmann Universal CIP Spray Ball